oe5nvl/calc_iss/README.md

 Features:

 * Loads the ISS TLE data or for other satellte by CATNR
-* Load the tle data for the satellite if the tle data is older than 7 days
+* Loads the tle data for the satellite if the tle data is older than 7 days
 * Displays azimut, elivation, doppler shift and other data
 * Displays predicted data for the next n days
 * If you want to force an immediate reload of the data, delete the .txt file